chuanqisun/blog/src/posts/20250329-developers-are-designers-too.md

 keywords: ["design", "engineering"]
 ---

 Have you ever considered that as a developer, you are also a UX designer?
 Even though you're not designing for end users, you're creating experiences for other developers who rely on the tools, libraries, and frameworks you build.
-By applying empathy—a core element of UX design—you can better understand and meet the needs of your developer peers, making their wear a smile as they interact with your code.
+By applying empathy—a core element of UX design—you can better understand and meet the needs of your developer peers, making them wear a smile as they interact with your code.

 Take API design as an example.
 When designing an API, it's important to reflect on what assumptions you’re making about the consumer's background.
 What hints or guides can you offer so that users don’t have to constantly refer to the documentation?
 By using clear, consistent language and thoughtful metaphors, you can make it easier for developers to understand and integrate your API into their own projects.